Skip to main content

 What Is the Impact on Cellular Energy Systems?

 The metabolic consequences of VAT extend to the level of cellular mitochondria.
-The massive efflux of free from VAT can overwhelm the oxidative capacity of mitochondria in the liver and skeletal muscle.
+The massive efflux of free fatty acids from VAT can overwhelm the oxidative capacity of mitochondria in the liver and skeletal muscle.
 This leads to an accumulation of lipid intermediates that generate reactive oxygen species (ROS), causing oxidative stress.

 This oxidative stress damages cellular components, including the mitochondria themselves, impairing their function and leading to a vicious cycle of further ROS production and energy inefficiency.
-This mitochondrial dysfunction is a core feature of and cellular aging.
+This mitochondrial dysfunction is a core feature of insulin resistance and cellular aging.

 The following table details key metabolic markers and their typical trajectory in the context of increasing perimenopausal visceral adiposity, providing a clinical snapshot of the long-term metabolic risk.